Revocable Beneficiary Vs Irrevocable Beneficiary

 • Revocable Trust: This is essentially a living trust where the grantor retains control and can amend or revoke the trust at any time.
 The assets within remain part of the grantor's estate.

-• Irrevocable Trust: This offers the most robust asset protection and estate tax planning strategies.
+• Irrevocable Trust: This offers the most dependable asset protection and estate tax planning strategies.
 The grantor loses all control over the assets once the trust is established.
 This is often used for significant wealth transfer and tax minimization.

 Frequently Asked Questions (FAQs)